 A Beginner’s Guide to Decentralized Social Media - Mastodon

 If you're looking for a social media platform that prioritizes privacy, community, and control over your data, you may have heard of Mastodon.
-Unlike Twitter (now X), YouTube or Facebook, Mastodon is decentralized, meaning it's not owned by a single company.
-Instead, it's made up of independent servers that connect with each other.
+Unlike Twitter (now X), YouTube or Facebook, Mastodon is decentralized, meaning it's no single company owns Mastodon.
+Instead, it's made up of servers that connect with each other and are operated by various people and organizations.

 What is Mastodon?